aaronbloomfield/pdr/labs/lab10/index.md

 The cost of the Huffman tree is 1.85714 bits per character.
 ```

-The Huffman tree that this forms is the same as the one shown in the slide set (specifically, [here](../../slides/10-heaps-huffman.html#/lab10tree)), and is dupliated below.
+The Huffman tree that this forms is the same as the one shown in [the slide set](../../slides/10-heaps-huffman.html#/lab10tree)), and is duplicated below.

 ![](prelab-tree.png)

 Below is an equivalent version of the same file.
 Note that the characters are not in the same order in the previous example, the whitespace for the middle part is quite different, the English explanation in the third part says the same thing but in a different format, and the particular prefix codes are different (but note that the lengths are the same).
-Your in-lab code will need to be able to read in both of these files (as well as others in the labs/lab10/examples/ directory).
-For writing your pre-lab, you should consider having a space or a newline between the Huffman encoded characters, as that will make your code easier to check and debug.

 ```
 d 11